 Oh, Bologna… what a happy accident you were.

 You see, I was never planning on going to Bologna.
 I was just trying to make my way from Switzerland to Bulgaria, only that flights leaving Switzerland were outrageously priced.
-So, travel hacker that I am, I used Kiwi’s radius search function and found a 20 euro flight leaving Bologna — and just like that, I was booking train tickets to Italy for a short 3-day stay, determined to try as much food in Bologna as I could fit in my stomach in that time frame.
+So, travel hacker that I am, I used Kiwi’s radius search function and found a 20 euro flight leaving Bologna.
+Just like that, I was booking train tickets to Italy for 72 hours, determined to try as much food in Bologna as I could fit in my stomach in that time frame.

 My Italian grandmother was from Piemonte, but she always had a special love in her heart for the cuisine of Emilia-Romagna.
 Her homemade gnocchi con ragú alla bolognese is and forever will be my favorite dish of all time (but only when she makes it, naturally, although my American-born dad does a close second).